 The human body is a unique thing.
-We all have our own set of corners and curves that we have to figure out when we’re getting something.
+We all have our own set of corners and curves that we have to figure out whenever we are buying things.
 Did you know that rings require some figuring out too?
 We all have different finger types.
 Finding your perfect ring means figuring out your finger type.
 A ring with the right fit will sit comfortably: loose enough to slide over your knuckle with some resistance, but snug enough so that it won’t fall off.

-Figuring out your finger type will make life so much easier.
-You’ll be able to slide your ring on and off without a struggle, and it will stay on without any problem.
+They’re key to how your ring fits.
+You should be able to slide your ring on and off without a struggle, and it will stay on without any problem.
 Too much force in putting it on or off is not something you want (like when my mom tried to take off her wedding band after nearly 25 years of marriage and three kids - ouch).

 A tapered finger is where your fingers are larger at the base then gradually tapering, without a prominent knuckle.
 Rings can more easily slip off if they slide up, as your knuckles won't keep your ring on your finger.